Image - Barts and The London logo and link to home page Image - divider Image - divider

 Autophagy can be characterized morphologically in a similar manner to that of other forms of cell death by cell shrinkage, formation of autophagosomes and degradation of cell organelles.
 There are numerous signalling routes that regulate autophagy, these include mTOR and JNK signalling.
 Autophagy can be induced by nutrient starvation, formation of cytosolic protein aggregates, ER stress, calcium overload and damaged organelles.

 There are numerous methods of inducing autophagy including serum and total nutrient starvation and rapamycin which both inhibit mTOR signalling.
-Chloroquine interestingly induces the formation of autophagosomes but blocks the formation of autophagolysosomes and hence ultimately is an inhibitor of autophagy.
-The ER-ATPase inhibitor, Thapsigargin has also been reported to induce autophagy of the ER.
+Chloroquine can also induce autophagy as well as ER-ATPase inhibitor, Thapsigargin which causes autophagy of the ER.

 Morphological Changes